instancio/instancio/website/docs/user-guide.md

 ```

 Without being aware of this detail, it is easy to make this kind of error and face unexpected results
-even with a simple class like above.
+even with a simple class like the above.
 It gets trickier when generating more complex classes.
 Strict mode helps reduce this type of error.

 ##### Simplify fixing tests after refactoring